Armori

-Armori is a town and municipal council in the Gadchiroli district in the Indian state of Maharashtra.
+Armori is a city and municipal council in the Gadchiroli district in the Indian state of Maharashtra.
 It is connected with the National Highway NH-353C.

 It is located on the left of the Wainganga River, a tributary of the Pranahita River which meets the Godavari River.

 Geography

 Armori is located at 20.46°N 79.98°E. It has an average elevation of 199 metres (676 feet).

 It is part of Desaiganj subdivision of Gadchiroli district along with the tehsils Desaiganj, Kurkheda and Korchi.

 Demographics

-As per Indian governmanet census of 2011, the population was 97097.
+As per Indian government census of 2011, the population was 97097.

 Transport

 Road

 Armori is well connected to major industrial and commercial places by road.
 It is about 140 km from the city of Nagpur and about 36 km from district headquarters, Gadchiroli.
 The Maharashtra State Road Transport Corporation (MSRTC) runs buses connecting Gadchiroli to Nagpur via Armori, Brahmpuri, Nagbhid, Umrer with a frequency of about 45 min.